rentruewang/mind/games/starcraft.md

 Mechanics = do basic things, lower level, sameness

 Safe vs corner cutting
-How big the threshold is for transitioning between good gamestates
+How big the threshold is for transitioning between good game states

+Race for pushing vs race for defending in meta

+You only push (try to interfere with opponent's states) when you get outscaled doing single player.
+E.g. In BW, T in TvZ, P in PvT until carriers.
+T in both matchups in SC2.

 Pre planned strategy vs on the fly
 Pre planned deviates you farther (deep planning), and on the fly relies more on quick compute / cache, more middle of the road, but has more flexibility in execution.